Bowers v. Hardwick: Justice Powell's concurrence

 In a concurring opinion, Justice Lewis F. Powell, Jr. joined the majority opinion in upholding the law against a substantive due process attack.
 He voiced doubts about the compatibility of Georgia's law with the Eighth Amendment to the U.S. Constitution, noting that even consensual sodomy could be punished with up to twenty years in prison, the same sentence as an aggravated battery or first-degree arson.
 Since Hardwick had not been tried or sentenced, the question of the statute's constitutionality under the Eighth Amendment did not come up in the case.

 Powell was considered the deciding vote during the case.
-He had initially voted to strike down the law but changed his mind after conservative clerk Michael W. Mosman advised him to uphold the ban.
+He had initially voted to strike down the law but changed his mind after conservative clerk Michael W. Mosman advised him to uphold the ban, and after Chief Justice Burger had implored him to change his vote.
 It has been claimed that Powell's decision to uphold the law was influenced by his belief that he had never known any homosexuals, even though one of his own law clerks was gay.
 That clerk said Powell had met his boyfriend and asked him about the mechanisms of homosexual sex when deciding the case.
 He felt that Powell had made the remark in order to avoid revealing that one of his clerks was gay at a time when such a revelation could have destroyed that clerk's future legal career.
 Journalists have since found that Powell hired more gay law clerks than any of the other justices.

 Dissents

 Justice Blackmun's dissent

 A sharply worded dissenting opinion by Justice Harry Blackmun attacked the majority opinion as having an "almost obsessive focus on homosexual activity".
 Blackmun wrote, "Only the most willful blindness could obscure the fact that sexual intimacy is 'a sensitive, key relationship of human existence, central to family life, community welfare, and the development of human personality'", quoting from Burger's opinion in Paris Adult Theatre I v.
 Slaton, which held that obscene films are not constitutionally protected.
 The dissent compared the majority opinion to that in Minersville School District v.
 Gobitis, which was reversed by the Court after only three years.
-At the conclusion of his opinion, Blackmun wrote simply "I dissent", rather than the customary "I respectfully dissent."
+At the conclusion of his opinion, Blackmun wrote simply "I dissent," rather than the customary "I respectfully dissent."

 Blackmun revealed in a 1995 oral history with Harold Koh that his dissent in Bowers v.
 Hardwick was written primarily by Blackmun's openly gay clerk Pamela S. Karlan.
 Blackmun said of the dissent, "Karlan did a lot of very effective writing, and I owe a lot to her and her ability in getting that dissent out.
 She felt very strongly about it, and I think is correct in her approach to it.
 I think the dissent is correct."